 Educate yourself on the stage of development your child is in.
 Knowing WHY tantrums are frequent among toddlers and preschoolers will equip you with the good parenting skills and techniques you need to train behaviors alternative to outbursts.

-By doing this, you are providing your child with necessary life skills, making his life more enjoyable, and setting yourself up for calm, confident parenting with FAR less behavioral battles!
+By doing this, you are providing your child with necessary life skills, making his life more enjoyable, and setting yourself up for calm, confident parenting with FAR fewer behavioral battles!

 Whether your child comes to you with sensitive subjects as a teen, adopts your beliefs as your own, follows your advice as an adult, or enjoys being around you for the rest of his life comes down to how well you connect.